sftpgo/docs/docs/tutorials/shares.md

 ## Automatically Send Share Links

-Administrators can configure an EventManager rule and corresponding action from the WebAdmin UI to automatically send an email notification to all email addresses associated with a share whenever a new share is created.
+Administrators can configure an Event Manager rule and corresponding action from the WebAdmin UI to automatically send an email notification to all email addresses associated with a share whenever a new share is created.
 The email includes the access link, ensuring that recipients are promptly notified without requiring any manual steps.

 From the WebAdmin UI, create an email action similar to the example below.